Something’s off

 Level design

-For the level design, my goal was to create somewhat believable apartments.
-Since we had no 3D or VFX artists, I pushed early on for a low-poly aesthetic, which gave the game a stylized, cartoony look.
+My goal for the level design was to create believable apartments.
+Since we had no 3D or VFX artists, I pushed early for a low poly style that gave the game a clean, cartoony look.

-I started each level with a paper sketch to nail the size of the level and rooms as early as possible.
-After a quick review with the team, I immediately began the blockout in Unreal Engine.
-I used a stock Unreal character model to keep sizes consistent and created door frames as actors to maintain scale throughout the levels.
-This also let me test gameplay elements like travel distance between rooms, ensuring the game didn’t feel slow even when players spent time in the same area.
+I began each level with a paper sketch to set room sizes.
+After a quick team review, I built the blockout directly in Unreal.
+I used a standard Unreal character for consistent scale and placed door frames as actors to keep measurements accurate.
+This also let me test travel distance between rooms so the game never felt slow.

-By the halfway point, we decided to cut our largest level.
-Although the blockout was complete, filling it with the same level of detail as the main level would have taken too much time.
-This was the right decision for the project, and after that, I focused fully on refining every detail in the main level.
-Once satisfied, I began placing final assets, replacing reference objects with purchased assets that fit the project.
+Blockouts came together quickly and became playable with only light polish.
+Midway through development we cut our largest level.
+The blockout was done, but adding the same level of detail as the main level would have taken too long.
+After that I focused on polishing the main level and replaced reference objects with purchased assets that fit the project.

-Getting the scale right remained important, so I frequently compared furniture and objects to real-life dimensions.
-With the low-poly approach, some exaggeration was possible without breaking immersion.
+Getting scale right stayed important, so I compared furniture and objects to real dimensions.
+The low poly style allowed small exaggerations without breaking the look.

-As the level took shape, I began thinking about the story embedded in the environment.
-I created an apartment for a couple, slowly revealing a dark story as the player explored, with subtle changes that made things feel off.
-Unfortunately, I did not have time to decorate the second level, but I would have applied the same narrative approach.
+As the level took shape, I added environmental storytelling.
+I designed an apartment for a couple and placed hints of a darker story through subtle changes as the player explored.
+I did not get time to decorate the second level but would have used the same narrative approach.

 This was the original sketch for what would be the layout